LanGuo/parkingSmartdown/parking_violation.md

 # This is a map of parking tickets issued in the city of Eugene in 2007-2008, based on data released by the city to the [2017 Hack For A Cause event]()
 ---

+## Click on an icon on the map to see ticket number over time:
 ```leaflet/playable/autoplay

 const mymap = L.map(this.div.id).setView([44.0489713,-123.0944854], 12);